dharmender12/Tutedude_python_assignments/README.md

 # Tutedude_python_assignments
+---
-This  repository is for the assignments given in the Tutedude.
+This repository contains all Python assignments for the Tutedude Python Course.
+Each module has its own folder with Python scripts and a short description of the tasks.
+The goal is to keep all assignments well-organized and easy to run.